Planning a trip to Europe is not an easy task.

 ***Only if you are travelling from an airport located in Armenia, Azerbaijan, Georgia, Ukraine, Belarus, Moldova, Turkey, or Egypt

 |Netherlands – Cuba, Guinea, Guinea Bissau, Nepal, Sierra Leone, South Sudan, Sudan, Syria, Turkey, Yemen|

 |Polonia – Cuba|

 |Portugal – Guinea, Senegal|

-Note: The table above has been updated on October 5, 2020, and published on the European Commission’s official website (you can find the full version here).
+Note: The table above has been updated in 2023 and published on the European Commission’s official website (you can find the full version here).

 Important: You may not need a Schengen Airport Transit Visa if you hold:

 - A residence permit from a Schengen member country or a valid Schengen Visa for short or long stays